diego-chacon16/stats_practice/README.md

 <img src="https://media.giphy.com/media/ohdY5OaQmUmVW/giphy.gif" width="400" height="200"/>

-### To practice, the dataset used will be a breakdown of Military Expenditure by Country from 2016-2018

-#### The Dataset includes the following fields:

-+ Name: Name of the State in the United States
-+ Population: The Total Population residing within each State
-+ Murder Rate: Murder Rate for every 100,000 people
-+ Abbreviation: The abbreviation of the US State

 ## Purpose:

 #### As a data scientist, it is important to have a solid understanding of basic probability and statistics concepts, such as: